elysemontano/elyse-lecture-notes/js-intro/loops.md

 - Logic can be passed into the executable block of code to modify the outcome of the iteration

 ### Lecture
 One of the most fundamental concepts in coding is being able to repeat a process over and over again.
 This is called iteration.
 Computers are really great at iteration.
 There are many ways to create iteration.
 Today we will look specifically at how for loops can interact with arrays.
 The array data type is basically a list.
 Developers use arrays to group data.
-Two very common actions are wanting to look at each item in an array or make a decision about each item in the array.
+We will often need to look each item in an array or make a decision about each item in the array.

 #### Anatomy of a Loop
 For loops don't innately connect to arrays.
 But they are really good at counting.
 And we can match up the counting action of a for loop to match to the indexes of an array.